treeman/jonashietala/posts/2021-06-03-the-t-34-keyboard-layout.markdown

 Yupp, I use numbers on home-row (and the low index, which is the next best key apart from the thumbs).
 They're laid out prioritizing lower digits, slightly de-emphasizing index fingers as they're responsible for two digits.
 Separating even from odd numbers made sense from an optimization aspect, but it also made it easier to learn.

 What makes this special is that the layer switch is smart, similar to CAPSWORD as the layer turns off on space (which I call NUMWORD).
-So if I want to write `if x == 3 do`{.elixir} then I type `if x == <NUMWORD>3 do` and the layer turns off after the space.
+So if I want to write `if x == 3 do`elixir then I type `if x == <NUMWORD>3 do` and the layer turns off after the space.

 What about `k`, `j` and `G`?
 Those are for easy navigation with Vim.
 So `13k` means "13 lines above" and `127G` means "line number 127".
 Naturally, the layer turns itself off, so it doesn't interfere with my next commands.
 I use it all the time and it's fantastic.